pielube/MESSpy/README.md

 - Fuel Cells
 - Hydrogen Tank
 - Heat Pumps
+- Boiler

+# MESS needs the hourly load curves of the locations as input as a .csv file
+These data is in some cases made available by one's electricity/gas supplier, in others it must be requested, and in others it cannot be obtained.
+In the latter case, programmes are needed to simulate the curves, which output .csv files to be entered later as MESS inputs.

 ### Requirements
 The model is developed in Python 3.9, and requires the following libraries: